KitKat4191/UdonKeypad/README.md

 "Additional Solutions" are additional codes that will also be accepted, and will unlock all doors.
 "Additional Door Objects" is a way to provide if you have more than 1 door object, and you want to open them all at the same time.

 "Key Separation" is a special mode which requires you to have the same amount of solutions as doors.
 When enabled it pairs each solution to its own unique door.
 This means solution 1 will open only door 1, solutions 2 will open only door 2, etc...

+If you have any problems, please feel free to reach out on [Discord](https://discord.gg/7xJdWNk)!
+I would love to help with any _Keypad-related_ problems!

 ___